Facts about Lobstering

 It is illegal in the state of Maine to possess any part of an illegal lobster...even a shell that has been shed and discarded by an illegal-sized animal.

 Some full time fishermen go out on the water year round.
 If they are not tending or setting traps, they are hauling them in for repair.
 Either way, in the dead of winter the sea spray can coat the decks and rails with ice and slush making the job both dangerous and uncomfortable, especially in rough seas.

 It is estimated that an average of 15-20% of a lobsterman's gear is damaged by trawlers, barges, and other large vessels annually.
 In high traffic areas the damage can be much higher.
 Most of the time the lobstermen manage to retrieve their gear, but sometimes the traps have been destroyed beyond repair by being dragged along the sea bottom.

-A lobster trap can cost anywhere from $45 to $60.
+A lobster trap can cost over $100.

 In Maine, traps may be set at anytime.
 However, between June 1 and September 1, no traps may be hauled after 4pm on Saturdays and at no time on Sundays may they be hauled.
 During the rest of the year traps may be hauled seven days a week until sunset.

 In 1996 there were only 144 lobstermen in Maine that tended 1200 or more traps.
 Today there are fewer.